pelleo/Hybrid.IoTHub.Deployment/docs/getting-started.md

 ```
 If you cloned the sample to a different location, make sure to use the proper path for `<your_local_repository_root>`

-**Note:** DO NOT forget the surrounding single quotes (`'`) when copying the public SSH key.
-Failure to do so will invariably lead SSH login errors.

 To create the secrets, select `Settings` from the horizontal GitHub menu and then `Secrets`.
 In turn, create:
 - Name: `AZURE_CREDENTIALS`      Value: Paste in the saved copy of `${sdk_auth}`
 - Name: `AKS_CLIENT_ID`          Value: Paste in the saved copy of `${client_id}`